-This game’s setup is what differentiates it from the standard solitaire version.
-After shuffling your deck, you’ll then start to form your pyramid by dealing cards.
-Your first row should have 1 card, the second 2, and then next should have 3 cards, and so forth until the last row has 7 cards.
-Be aware that the rows will overlap each other.
-Ultimately the goal after set up, you will have a pyramid shape that consists of a total of 28 cards.
-The other remaining cards are placed face down to form your draw pile.
+What sets this game apart from the standard version of solitaire is its unique setup.
+After shuffling your deck, you begin to create your pyramid by dealing cards.
+The first row should contain 1 card, the second 2, the next 3, and so on until the final row consists of 7 cards.
+Note that these rows will overlap each other.
+Once set up, you will have a pyramid comprised of a total of 28 cards.
+The remaining cards are placed face-down, forming your draw pile.

 When there aren’t cards overlapping those on the pyramid, they then are considered to be exposed.
 You can only expose a single card at a time from your draw pile.